 I turn seventy-five next week.
-That means I’ve spent close to twenty-five years (one third of my life) asleep.
-For many, if not most, of those twenty-five years I have been fully immersed in the swirling world of dreams.
+That means that I have spent close to twenty-five years (one third of my life) asleep.
+For many if not most of those twenty-five years I’ve been fully immersed in the swirling world of dreams.
 Having grown up in a dream-demeaning culture, however, it wasn’t until I was twenty-four years old and living with a woman for the first time that I became aware of that world.

 The opening happened in Arden, a small experimental village founded by my great-grandfather at the turn of the twentieth century.
 Joyce and I had known each other as children there.
 But my family had moved away when I was in grade school and we hadn’t seen each other again until we both returned to Arden as young adults.

 I was working as the storeroom manager at the Memorial Division of the Wilmington Medical Center.
 My draft board had finally approved my status as a conscientious objector.
 (This was in 1969 and the war in Vietnam was rapidly escalating.)
 The hospital job was my two years of alternative service.

 Joyce was driving across the country and had stopped by Arden for a brief visit with her father.
 While waiting for Poppa Joe, a nuclear physicist at DuPont, to return from work, she decided to walk around her home town.
 I was on my way to see a friend.
 We met at the corner of Millers Road and Walnut Lane.
 After saying hello, we looked at each other.

 “Don’t I know you?”

 One thing led to another.
 Before too long, Joyce’s brief visit turned into two years.
 We lived in a small room in the Craft Shop, a large building that had once housed the Arden Forge and my grandfather Don’s furniture-making workshop.